Breaking

 What is the best gaming laptop under $1,000?

-If you’re after the best gaming laptop under $1,000, the Acer Nitro V 16 is a solid choice, offering smooth performance, a sharp 16-inch 165Hz screen, and an RTX 4060 GPU that handles modern games without breaking the bank.
+If you’re after the best gaming laptop under $1,000, the Acer Nitro V 16 is a good choice, offering smooth performance, a sharp 16-inch 165Hz screen, and an RTX 4060 GPU that handles modern games without breaking the bank.

 2.